Stromboli (1950 film)

 Stromboli, also known as Stromboli, Land of God (Stromboli, terra di Dio), is a 1950 Italian-American film directed by Roberto Rossellini and starring Ingrid Bergman.
 The drama is considered a classic example of Italian neorealism.

+In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot

 Bergman plays Karin, a displaced Lithuanian in Italy, who secures release from an internment camp by marrying an Italian ex-POW fisherman (Mario Vitale), whom she meets in the camp.
 He promises her a great life in his home island of Stromboli, a volcanic island located between the mainland of Italy and Sicily.
-She soon discovers that Stromboli is very harsh and barren, not at all what she expected, and the people, very traditional and conservative, many fishermen, show hostility and disdain towards this foreign woman who does not follow their ways.

-Karin becomes increasingly despondent and eventually decides to escape the volcano island.
+She soon discovers that Stromboli is very harsh and barren, not at all what she expected, and the people very traditional and conservative.
+Many fishermen show hostility and disdain towards this foreign woman who does not follow their ways.
+Karin becomes increasingly despondent and eventually decides to escape the volcanic island.